Lukirby/Congruence-Closure-Solver/README.md

     - If there is a conflict
 - The result SAT or UNSAT
 - The total elapsed time for the satisfiability resolution (do not takes in account the DNF transformation).

+## Test

+In the main folder there is a folder named `test` that contains the java files used to test the solver and its components.

+To run them is necessary to insert `test` in the `project` folder and have the JUnit library in the classpath.
+Easier to do with an IDE like Eclipse, or VSCode with the Extension Pack for Java.